tuvo1106/aws-primer/certified_solutions_architect.md

 VPC Endpoints allow you to _privately connect your VPC to other AWS services_.

-- Eliminates the need for an Intnet Gateway, NAT device, VPN connection, or AWS Direct Connect connections.
+- Eliminates the need for an Internet Gateway, NAT device, VPN connection, or AWS Direct Connect connections.
 - Instances in the VPC do not require a public IP address to communicate with service resources.
 - Traffic between your VPC and other services _does not leave the AWS network_.
 - Horizontally scaled, redundant and highly available VPC component.
-- Allows secure communication between instances and services - without adding availaility risks or bandwidth constraints on your traffic.
+- Allows secure communication between instances and services - without adding availability risks or bandwidth constraints on your traffic.

 There are 2 Types of VPC Endpoints: